FarmVivi/scream/wireshark/EXAMPLES.md

 wrpcap("scream_test.pcap", pkt)
 ```

-2. Open the pcap file in Wireshark with the SCReAM dissector loaded
+2. Open the pcap file in Wireshark with the Scream dissector loaded
 3. The packet should be decoded and show all fields correctly

 ## Sample Rate Encoding Reference